 If the configuration file does not disable BPI+, then the CM's Authorization state machine and its TEK state machine for the Primary SAID MUST continue to operate.
-If the configuration file enables BPI+ but contains BPI+ settings that differ from the default values listed in Table A-1, then the CM MUST update the state machines with the BPI+ settings contained in the configuration file.
-If the configuration file contains BG_CFG subtype 3 (Authorization Grace Time, see Annex A) and its value is greater than half the Authorization lifetime, then the CM MUST immediately set the Authorization Grace Time to 1 second less than half the Authorization lifetime.
+If the configuration file enables BPI+ but contains BPI+ settings that differ from the default values listed in Table A-1, then the CM MUST update its Auth and TEK state machines with any changed values it receives in the configuration file.
+If the Authorization Grace Time value changes, the CM MUST Re-Authorize after registration messaging is complete.
+If the TEK Grace Time value changes, the CM MUST perform a TEK Refresh after registration messaging is complete.
+If the configuration file contains BG\CFG subtype 3 (Authorization Grace Time, see Annex A) and its value is greater than half the Authorization lifetime, then the CM MUST immediately set the Authorization Grace Time to 1 second less than half the Authorization lifetime.
 If the configuration file does not contain BPI+ settings, or BPI+ settings are present and have default values listed in Table A-1, then the CM's state machines MUST continue to operate as normal EAE (see Annex A.2).

-If EAE is enabled for a CM and its configuration file explicitly disables BPI+, then the CM MUST terminate its Authorization state machine and its TEK state machine for the Primary SAID as soon as the configuration file is processed.
+If EAE is enabled for a CM and its configuration file explicitly disables BPI+, then the CM MUST terminate its Authorization state machine and its TEK state machine for the Primary SAID as soon as registration is complete.